MicrosoftDocs/sql-docs/docs/big-data-cluster/deploy-install-azdata-installer.md

 [!INCLUDE[tsql-appliesto-ssver15-xxxx-xxxx-xxx](../includes/tsql-appliesto-ssver15-xxxx-xxxx-xxx.md)]

-This article describes how to install `azdata` for SQL Server 2019 Big Data Clusters release candidate on Windows.
+This article describes how to install `azdata` for SQL Server 2019 Big Data Clusters on Windows.
 Before the Windows Installation was available, the installation of `azdata` required `pip`.

 >For Linux (Ubuntu), see [install `azdata` with installer](./deploy-install-azdata-linux-package.md).